section-engineering-education/engineering-education/content/articles/how-to-lookup-ip-addresses-in-java/index.md

 - DNS associates hostnames that humans can remember (such as www.google.com) with IP addresses that computers can remember (e.g., 172.217.170.164).

 #### How DNS works
 DNS is not self-contained; it requires extra programs, one of which is a _resolver_.
-A piece of client-side software that makes it easier to connect to a DNS server.
+A `resolver` is a piece of client-side software that makes it easier to connect to a DNS server.

 It is an extra program on the client computer that assists in connecting to a DNS server.